jacky-htg/api-learning/08-logging/README.md

 # Rebel Services

 - Do not use any package level variables such as the global log.
-- Pass a *log.Logger to dependencies.
+- Pass a *log.Logger to dependencies (dependecy injection pattern).

 ## File Changes :
 - Modified main.go